paulmillr/noble-secp256k1/README.md

 function schnorrGetPublicKey(privateKey: Uint8Array | string): Uint8Array;
 ```

-Returns 32-byte public key. *Warning:* it is incompatible with non-schnorr pubkey.
+Calculates 32-byte public key from a private key.

+*Warning:* it is incompatible with non-schnorr pubkey.
 Specifically, its *y* coordinate may be flipped.
-See BIP340 for clarification.
+See [BIP340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki) for clarification.

 ##### `schnorr.sign(message, privateKey)`
 ```typescript